marcoantonioni/virtual-users-locust-sandbox/README.md

 - perform automatic verification of the expected results Redesigning the tests that interact at the TASK level is relatively simple and fast with the help of ad hoc tools for IBM Business Automation Workflow and allows to anticipate the test of the process logic compared to the test of the unique/gui specific logics.

+### Benefits of Assertion Capability for Long-Running Processes

+Assertions are crucial for verifying the correctness of long-running BPM processes.
+Here's why:

+- <b>Verification of Asynchronous Operations</b>:
+Long-running processes often involve asynchronous operations, making it challenging to determine when a process has completed and whether it has achieved the desired outcome.
+Assertions allow for the verification of the final state.

+- <b>Data Integrity Checks</b>:
+Assertions can verify that data has been correctly processed and stored at various stages of the process, ensuring data integrity.

+- <b>Outcome Validation</b>:
+They enable the validation of specific outcomes, such as the creation of a record in a database, the sending of an email, or the triggering of a downstream process.

+- <b>Fault Tolerance Verification</b>:
+Assertions can be used to verify that the process handles errors and exceptions correctly, ensuring fault tolerance.

+- <b>Increased Test Reliability</b>:
+Assertions provide a precise and automated way to verify process behavior, reducing the reliance on manual inspection and improving test reliability.

+- <b>Monitoring of Process State</b>:
+Assertions can be used to monitor the process state over time, and verify that the process has moved through the correct states.

+- <b>Verification of business rules</b>:
+Assertions can verify that the business rules within the process are being executed correctly.

+- <b>Reduced manual testing</b>:
+Automated assertions reduce the amount of manual testing required, saving time and resources.

 ### One of the possible solution is "BAW Virtual Users Tool" (BAWVUT)
 With this open source tool you can:
 - simulate the interaction with the process tasks present in the portal task list (list, claim, release, get data, update data, complete)